Jasmine Plant: How To Grow and Care for Jasminum

 Jasminum parkeri ‘Dwarf jasmine’

 Dwarf jasmines are popular as potted plants or in topiaries.
 It’s an evergreen shrub, about a foot tall and with small stems, and it sprawls a few feet across.
 It is an evergreen, and produces clumps of five-petaled yellow flowers.
 It does not produce as strong of an aroma as Jasminum officinale or sambac.

 Jasminum fruticans ‘Wild jasmine’

 This jasmine loves a Mediterranean climate, and produces prolific yellow flowers on vibrant green foliage from spring through the fall.
 It grows about 4 feet tall and wide, but when trained as a vine requires support.
 Wild jasmine is odorless.
 It was first documented by the Padova Botanic Garden in Venice, Italy in 1545!

 Jasminum dichotomum ‘Gold Coast jasmine’

 This woody jasmine vine originated in Africa.
 It produces pink buds that bloom into six-petaled white flowers year-round in warm climates, and has shiny dark green leaves.
 However, it’s an invasive plant in many regions.

 Jasminum polyanthum ‘Pink jasmine’

 This varietal is popular as a house plant, as it grows long, trailing vines.
 It reaches heights of six feet if supported by a trellis.
 Its copious pink buds appear in spring, and bloom into five-petaled star-like white flowers.
 It blooms year-round in warmer climates or indoors.

-There are multiple other plants that are commonly called jasmine, but aren’t related.
+Multiple other plants are commonly called jasmine but aren’t related.
 Here are some of those!

 Cestrum nocturnum ‘Night-blooming jasmine’, ‘Lady of the night’